amd/ryzen-ai-documentation/docs/ryzen_ai_libraries.rst

 Ryzen AI Library Quick Start Guide
 ##################################

-The Ryzen AI Libraries are built on top of the Ryzen AI drivers and execution infrastructure to provide powerful AI capabilities to C++ applications without the need for training specific AI models and integrating them into the Ryzen AI framework.
+The Ryzen AI Libraries are built on top of the Ryzen AI drivers and execution infrastructure, providing powerful AI capabilities to C++ applications without the need to train specific AI models or integrate them into the Ryzen AI framework.

 Each Ryzen AI library feature offers a simple C++ application programming interface (API) that can be easily incorporated into existing applications.

 ******************
 Supported Features
 ******************

-This release of the Ryzen AI Library supports the following features:
+Ryzen AI Library supports the following features:

 - Depth Estimation